 How do we measure chlorine?

 Industrial sensors usually measure either free or total chlorine in the solution.
 For drinking water, you can also measure chlorine dioxide.
 Regardless of which you need to measure, the sensor will use the amperometric method that we discussed in the dissolved oxygen article.
 We’ll do a quick recap here for those who missed that one.
-Everyone else can skip to the next paragraph.

 The amperometric method consists of two metallic electrodes covered by an electrolyte.
 A permeable membrane lets the medium diffuse through it.
 A voltage goes through the electrodes, reducing the chlorine and producing Cl- on the measuring cathode.
 On the silver anode, the silver oxidizes into silver chloride (AgCl).
 This process produces a current relative to the concentration of chlorine in the solution.